 Academic standing is determined after final grades are submitted at the end of the fall and spring semesters.
-In some instances, academic standing may be reviewed after the summer term.
+In some instances, academic standing may be reviewed for work completed between traditional fall and spring terms.

 To graduate from MVNU, students are required to have a minimum cumulative GPA of 2.00.
 Some programs require a higher minimum cumulative GPA.